impossible98/nest-docs/docs/overview/controllers.md

 }
 ```

-::: info HINT
+:::info HINT

 Our `ValidationPipe` can filter out properties that should not be received by the method handler.
 In this case, we can whitelist the acceptable properties, and any property not included in the whitelist is automatically stripped from the resulting object.
 In the `CreateCatDto` example, our whitelist is the `name`, `age`, and `breed` properties.
-Learn more [here](https://docs.nestjs.com/techniques/validation#stripping-properties).
+Learn more [here](../techniques/validation#stripping-properties).

 :::

 ## Handling errors

-There's a separate chapter about handling errors (i.e., working with exceptions) [here](/exception-filters).
+There's a separate chapter about handling errors (i.e., working with exceptions) [here](./exception-filters).

 ## Full resource sample